Best Book Editing Software For Modern Authors: 9 Top Options

 Pricing: From free to $19.99 per month

 Ernest Hemingway famously advised writers to kill adverbs and the passive voice from their books.
-As an author, you can easily accomplish that for free with Hemingway App.
+As an author, you can easily accomplish that for free with the Hemingway App.
 It highlights adverbs in blue and instances of passive voice in green.
 The Hemingway App also indicates complicated turns of phrase.
-This online tool will help you edit a book, so its style is simpler and more captivating.
+This online tool will help you edit a book so its style is simpler and more captivating.

 6. Vellum